-PATHFINDER ADVANCED SHAPE SENSING PLATFORM
+PATHFINDER SHAPE SENSING PLATFORM

-Pathfinder advanced shape sensing platform enables the reconstruction and display of the entire shape of a thin, flexible optical fiber.
+TSSC’s Pathfinder shape sensing platform enables the reconstruction and display of the entire shape of a thin, flexible optical fiber.
 When integrated into medical devices, this provides robots and surgeons with unprecedented feedback on the location and guidance of surgical tools, enables endless opportunities in robotic control, and frees patients from harmful radiative imaging alternatives.

 Unlike alternative shape sensing technologies, our solution supports tortuous paths, 6 degrees of freedom, twist and more than 1 meter sensing length.